 Now let’s talk about the ones that have managed to secure top 10 positions in this list:

 Java still continues to top the most popular programming languages charts as it did a year ago.
 According to TIOBE’s data, Java has secured the first and second positions more than any other languages for about a couple of decades.
 A large number of renowned companies use Java to develop software and applications so if you happen to know Java, you definitely won’t have to struggle to find a job.
 The major reasons behind the popularity of Jave are its portability, scalability and a large community of users.

 Career Opportunity: Web developer, Application developer, EJB programmer, Software Developer, Tester, etc.

 2. The good old C programming language

-As one of the oldest programming language, C still stands as on e of the top programming languages, thanks to its portability feature and early adoption by tech giants including Microsoft, Oracle, and Apple.
+As one of the oldest programming languages, C still stands as one of the top programming languages, thanks to its portability feature and early adoption by tech giants including Microsoft, Oracle, and Apple.
 It can work with nearly every system and is highly suitable for operating systems and embedded systems.
 Since it has a relatively small runtime, C makes the perfect choice for keeping such systems lean.
 Highly recommended for beginners, C is essentially the universal language of programming languages and has given birth to spinoffs like C++ and C# which are also quite popular.